hackbinghamton/hackbinghamton.github.io/blog/_posts/2023-03-08-hackbu-2023-thank-you.md

 But, you likely already know about those.
 Let's talk improvement!

 - By far, our biggest commitment for next year will be improving the judging process.
 We will be pursuing the following major improvements:
   - Make the open expo feel more organic.
-We will spread the tables apart more (spilling out of the rotunda), so that teams have room to breahte.
+We will spread the tables apart more (spilling out of the rotunda), so that teams have room to breathe.
   - Investigate a better way to distribute and record scores.
-We are aware that some teams were visited much more than others; this was caused by a mix of not having enough judges, but also not having an infrastructure to easily distribute tasks.
+We are aware that some teams were visited much more than others; this was caused partially by not having enough judges, but also not having an infrastructure to easily distribute tasks.
 - Overall, we should be able to more quickly deliver updates now that our team has this experience under our belts, and we can more accurately determine how much time we need for different stages of hackathon planning.
 - We will expand our mentor match program by increasing outreach to our alumni.
 We didn't have much bandwidth for this, this year, but I will make sure that we have ample resources allocated to this next time.
 - We will consider changes to times and places where they make more sense; for instance, we will likely move the team-building session to take place right after opening ceremony so that nobody has to wait around.